Grilled Bacon Wrapped Shrimp

 - Prepare the shrimp.
 In a medium bowl, combine melted butter, paprika, cayenne pepper, salt and pepper.
 Add jumbo shrimp to the seasoned butter in the bowl and toss to coat.

 - Quick tip!
 The cayenne pepper adds a nice kick of spice without making this recipe too spicy.
-But if you don’t like spice, you can omit the cayenne pepper.
+But if you don’t like spice, you can omit the cayenne pepper, or replace it with more mild chili powder.

 - Note: If using wooden toothpicks or skewers, always be sure to soak them in water for at least 20 minutes before using them in this recipe.
 This will prevent them from catching fire on the grill.

 - Grill the bacon wrapped shrimp.
-Heat a grill or grill pan over medium-high heat, approximately 450°F. Place the bacon wrapped shrimp on the grill and grill until the bacon is crisp and shrimp are cooked through, approximately 3-4 minutes per side.
+Heat a grill or grill pan over medium-high heat, approximately 450°F. Place the bacon wrapped shrimp on the grill.
+Grill until the bacon is crisp and shrimp are cooked through, approximately 3-4 minutes per side.
 Remove from the heat and brush the remaining seasoned butter on the bacon wrapped shrimp before serving.

 Tips and tricks